 Regular assessment and evaluation of your knowledge management initiatives are crucial for continuous improvement.

 Establish key performance indicators (KPIs) to gauge the effectiveness of your KM efforts.
-Consider metrics such as:
+Consider knowledge management metrics such as:

 - Time spent searching for information